 Annex A: Ledger Data Structures:

 ITU-T FG DLT, previously described within the point 5.3 of this report, has published their recommendations and deliverables are published, between them at the document described on the NOTE to the table bellow it is based on a detailed study of the Focus Group on Distributed Ledger Technologies and their Applications and at an overview for ledger data structures in use.

+Table A.1: Common families of ledger data structures in use or development as of August 2019

 NOTE: Table published by ITU-T Focus Group on Application of DLT within its Technical Report FG DLT D5 OUTLOOK on Distributed Ledger Technologies.